david-bogdan-r/ARTEMIS/README.md

 ## How ARTEMIS works

-ARTEMIS reads a reference and a query structure from the specified coordinate files in PDB or in mmCIF format and finds two alignments of structure sequences.
+ARTEMIS reads a reference and a query structure from the specified coordinate files in PDB or in mmCIF format and identifies the two best superpositions.
-The first alignment does not allow rearrangement and is fed to the standard output.
+The first superposition is strictly backbone oriented (i.e. does not allow backbone permutations) and is fed to the standard output.
-If verbose mode is enabled, the characteristics of the second alignment, which allows permutations, are additionally fed to the standard output.
+In verbose mode, the details of the second superposition, which allows permutations, are additionally fed to the standard output.
-Verbose mode is enabled automatically if the TM-score of the permutation alignment (normalised by the length of the query structure) is 10% higher than the TM-score of the alignment without permutations.
+The second superposition details are printed automatically if its TM-score is at least 10% higher than the TM-score of the first alignment.
-The user can choose to save the superpositions of the query structures in PDB or mmCIF format and the residue matching tables in the specified folder.
+The user can choose to save the superpositions of the query structure in PDB or mmCIF format along with the residue matching tables in the specified folder.
-If verbose mode is disabled, only the superposition and the residue matching table for alignment without permutations are saved.
+By default, ARTEMIS saves the output files only for the first alignment, unless the second one is at least 10% better in TM-score.
 By default, ARTEMIS reads the entire first models of the input files.

 ### Algorithm

 - perform superpositions of the query structure on the reference structure by each possible pair of residues between the sets *rseed* and *qseed* (the superposition operator is calculated using Kabsch's algorithm between 3-atom coordinate representations of residues);
-- in each superposition find a set of residue pairs between structures with a distance not greater than *matchrange* angstroms between C3' atoms;
+- in each superposition find a set of mutually closest residue pairs (residue matches) under *matchrange* angstroms between C3' atoms;
-- among the *nlagest* largest sets of residue pairs, build alignments with and without permutations:
+- among the *nlargest* largest sets of residue matches, build sequence alignments with and without permutations:
-  - by the subset of mutually closest pairs superimpose the query structure on the reference structure (using 3-atom coordinate representations of residues);
+  - by the set of residue matches superimpose the query structure on the reference structure (using 3-atom coordinate representations of residues);
-  - closest pairs of residues between resuperimposed structures with the distance between C3' atoms not greater than 8 angstroms are considered to be **alignments with permutations**;
+  - the sets of residue matches RM between resuperimposed structures with the distance between C3' atoms under 8 angstroms are considered to be **alignments with permutations**;
-  - calculate the Score Matrix
+  - calculate the Score Matrix to obtain the permutation-free alignment:
-    - multiply the matrix of distances between C3' atoms of superimposed structures by -1;
+    - multiply the matrix of pairwise distances between C3' atoms of superimposed structures by -1;
-    - shift the matrix to the left by the minimum value in it (values in the matrix are not negative);
-    - shift the matrix to the left by the minimum value in the cells of residue pairs from the permutation alignment (all matrix cells corresponding to pairs of residues of permutation alignment have non-negative values);
+    - increase all the matrix values by a constant to set the minimum value of a residue match to zero (m_ij = m_ij - min(RM));
-    - shift the matrix to the right by *shift* to increase the coverage in the alignment.
+    - increase all the matrix values by *shift* to improve the coverage of the alignment;
-  - finding an **alignment** by Needleman-Wunsch Algorithm (score maximisation)
+  - find the optimal **alignment** by Needleman-Wunsch Algorithm (score maximization);
-- select the better alignments by TM-score sum for the two structures.
+- select the two best alignments by maximizing the sum of two TM-scores.

 ## Installation